Mountain Biking at Jackrabbit Mountain

 Held at the trailhead, the event included speeches and slideshows, a ribbon cutting, group hikes and mountain bike rides, barbeque, and lots of great weather.

-A main central loop, which is easy and nearly level, has junctions with several more difficult side trails and loops.
-Some more technical features (rocks and deliberately constructed features) and climbs are present on the more difficult side loops.
-At the main parking area, there is a short skills trail for beginners to brush up on their technical skills before hitting the main loops, and it's also a great place to introduce the kids to the sport.
+A main central loop, which is easy and nearly level, has junctions with several slightly more difficult side trails and loops.
+Some more technical features (rocks and deliberately constructed features) and climbs are present on the side loops.
+At the main parking area, there is a short skills trail for beginners to brush up on their technical skills before hitting the main loops, meaning Jackrabbit is also a great place to introduce the kids to the sport.

 At the trailhead parking area, there are plenty of parking spaces, pit toilets, maps & information, and a grassy field with picnic tables and grills by an arm of the lake.